andreasabel/inCode/entry/foldl-adjunction.md

 The audience of this post is Haskellers with an understanding/appreciation of abstractions like `Applicative`, but be aware that the final section is separately considered as a fun aside for those familiar with some of Haskell's more esoteric types.
-The source code is [available on github](https://github.com/mstksg/inCode/tree/master/code-samples/adjunctions/foldl.hs).
+The code samples used here (along with exercise solutions) are [available on github](https://github.com/mstksg/inCode/tree/master/code-samples/adjunctions/foldl.hs).

 foldl